Buenos Aires Digital Nomad Guide (2026)

 - Overall safe for its size, but common sense mandatory.

-- Biggest risks: Pickpockets, phone snatching (esp. street/at stoplights)
+- Biggest risks: Pickpockets, phone snatching (especially street / at stoplights).

 - Avoid empty streets at night, especially outside popular barrios.